-In another study, 18 elderly patients with treatment-resistant depression were treated daily for 12 weeks with three doses of 100 mg PS, 119 mg DHA, and 70 mg EPA.
-(18) Following treatment, a significant improvement in depression was found.
+In another study, 18 elderly patients with treatment-resistant depression were treated daily for 12 weeks with PS supplementation.
+Following treatment, a significant improvement in depression was found.

 This decrease in depression was linked to lower cortisol levels, suggesting that PS may lead to improved depression by lowering cortisol levels.

-For optimal depression relief, it is best to pair PS with DHA and EPA, two omega-3 fatty acids.
+For optimal depression relief, it is best to pair PS with DHA and EPA, two omega-3 fatty acids (7).

-Multiple human studies have been conducted on both elderly and healthy adults examining the effects of PS on memory, learning, and cognitive function.
+Multiple human studies have been conducted on both elderly and healthy adults examining the effects of PS on memory, learning, and cognitive function (8).

-In the one study on healthy adults, physically active young men took 200 mg PS before and after acute exercise.
+In one study on healthy adults, physically active young men took PS before and after acute exercise.
 Compared to placebo, this nootropic led to improvements in mathematical speed and accuracy, with errors reduced by 39%.
-(8) This ability for PS to help cognitive function when fatigued is promising for athletes and overachievers alike.
+This ability for PS to help cognitive function when fatigued is promising for athletes and overachievers both.

 Memory improvements have also been found in two studies on elderly participants, one with those suffering from cognitive decline, and the other from those suffering from depression.
-(1,2) In both of these studies, participants took 300 mg/day of PS.
+In both of these studies, participants took PS supplementation, and both experienced improvement.

-Other studies have found benefits for those with dementia and memory complaints.
-The latter was with PS plus DHA, a fatty acid.
-Short-term auditory memory was also improved in children with ADHD.
-(3)
+Other studies have also found benefits for those with dementia and memory complaints.

 The HPA-axis is responsible for our stress response and the secretion of cortisol, our primary stress hormone.